JollyToday/GhostCut_Remake_Video/README_en.md

 3. Need new dubbing
 Therefore, comprehensive "surgery" must be carried out on the picture, sound, music, rhythm, shots, etc. of the video in order to truly achieve the perfect effect of "video plastic surgery".

-## Comprehensive video re-creation through video rewriting to achieve efficient deduplicate.
+## Comprehensive video remaker through video rewriting to achieve efficient deduplicate.
 GhostCut innovatively uses AI to rewrite videos, which can regenerate images, subtitles, dubbing, layout, stickers, etc. in one go to improve the deduplicate ratio.
 GhostCut can complete the following operations at one time